John Joseph Flynn Sells 30,000 Shares of Open Lending Co. (NASDAQ:LPRO) Stock

 - On Monday, September 20th, John Joseph Flynn sold 30,000 shares of Open Lending stock.
 The shares were sold at an average price of $38.55, for a total transaction of $1,156,500.00.

-Several institutional investors and hedge funds have recently made changes to their positions in LPRO.
-BlackRock Inc. lifted its position in shares of Open Lending by 246.5% in the 2nd quarter.
-BlackRock Inc. now owns 6,659,299 shares of the company’s stock worth $286,948,000 after purchasing an additional 4,737,570 shares during the period.
-State Street Corp lifted its position in Open Lending by 464.8% during the second quarter.
-State Street Corp now owns 2,187,630 shares of the company’s stock valued at $94,265,000 after acquiring an additional 1,800,281 shares during the last quarter.
-Victory Capital Management Inc. lifted its position in Open Lending by 1,492.7% during the second quarter.
-Victory Capital Management Inc. now owns 1,674,433 shares of the company’s stock valued at $72,151,000 after acquiring an additional 1,569,303 shares during the last quarter.
-Wasatch Advisors Inc. lifted its position in Open Lending by 12.4% during the second quarter.
-Wasatch Advisors Inc. now owns 13,362,208 shares of the company’s stock valued at $575,778,000 after acquiring an additional 1,472,114 shares during the last quarter.
-Finally, Waddell & Reed Financial Inc. purchased a new stake in Open Lending during the first quarter valued at approximately $46,214,000.
-80.97% of the stock is owned by hedge funds and other institutional investors.
+Several analysts have recently commented on the stock.
+Zacks Investment Research downgraded shares of Open Lending from a “hold” rating to a “sell” rating in a report on Wednesday, October 13th.
+Canaccord Genuity boosted their target price on shares of Open Lending from $45.00 to $55.00 and gave the company a “buy” rating in a research note on Monday, June 28th.
+DA Davidson boosted their target price on shares of Open Lending from $45.00 to $50.00 and gave the company a “buy” rating in a research note on Friday, August 13th.
+Needham & Company LLC boosted their target price on shares of Open Lending from $50.00 to $53.00 and gave the company a “buy” rating in a research note on Wednesday, August 11th.
+Finally, The Goldman Sachs Group cut shares of Open Lending from a “buy” rating to a “neutral” rating and decreased their target price for the company from $43.00 to $40.00 in a research note on Friday, July 23rd.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, Open Lending presently has an average rating of “Buy” and a consensus price target of $44.64.

-A number of equities analysts have commented on LPRO shares.
-Needham & Company LLC upped their target price on shares of Open Lending from $50.00 to $53.00 and gave the stock a “buy” rating in a research note on Wednesday, August 11th.
-DA Davidson upped their target price on shares of Open Lending from $45.00 to $50.00 and gave the stock a “buy” rating in a research note on Friday, August 13th.
-Zacks Investment Research downgraded shares of Open Lending from a “hold” rating to a “sell” rating in a research note on Wednesday.
-Raymond James dropped their target price on shares of Open Lending from $57.00 to $52.00 and set a “strong-buy” rating on the stock in a research note on Wednesday, August 11th.
-Finally, The Goldman Sachs Group downgraded shares of Open Lending from a “buy” rating to a “neutral” rating and dropped their target price for the stock from $43.00 to $40.00 in a research note on Friday, July 23rd.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating, seven have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $44.64.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Chartwell Investment Partners LLC raised its position in shares of Open Lending by 0.9% in the second quarter.
+Chartwell Investment Partners LLC now owns 37,881 shares of the company’s stock valued at $1,632,000 after buying an additional 336 shares during the last quarter.
+Cypress Point Wealth Management LLC raised its position in shares of Open Lending by 0.5% in the second quarter.
+Cypress Point Wealth Management LLC now owns 104,500 shares of the company’s stock valued at $4,503,000 after buying an additional 500 shares during the last quarter.
+Great West Life Assurance Co.
+Can raised its position in shares of Open Lending by 15.0% in the second quarter.
+Great West Life Assurance Co.
+Can now owns 5,251 shares of the company’s stock valued at $226,000 after buying an additional 685 shares during the last quarter.
+Citigroup Inc. raised its position in shares of Open Lending by 3.2% in the second quarter.
+Citigroup Inc. now owns 22,200 shares of the company’s stock valued at $956,000 after buying an additional 691 shares during the last quarter.
+Finally, Wolverine Asset Management LLC acquired a new stake in shares of Open Lending in the first quarter valued at about $30,000.
+Institutional investors and hedge funds own 80.97% of the company’s stock.

 Open Lending Company Profile